TheIncgi/GPU-Lua/src/main/resources/com/theincgi/gplua/notes.md

 strings table should be treated as weak keys

 strings table can be a hash set since the value we look up is the reference to the string based on hash (currently duplicate as key = key)

+check for other callWithArgs / return where not using getReturn( env, r ) heap mark needs updating

+Table, getByConst / getByHeap
+change recursion to instead use a while loop, defining recursive call causes crash...